jcvignoli/lumiere-movies/README.md

 Major changes:

-### 3.4.6
+### 3.5

 * Shortcodes [imdblt] and [imdbltid] are now obsolete, using span html tags instead.
 It ensures that upon Lumière uninstall, no garbage is left in your articles.
 Install and uninstall will be smoothly processed!
+Compatibility with obsolete shortcodes ensured.
+* link to popups are now dealt by a < span data-lum_link_maker="popup"> instead of < span class

+### "lumiere_link_maker"> for plugin code consistency.
+No compatibility with the latter ensured, since it was recently introduced.

 ### 3.4